 The Copernicus Atmosphere Monitoring Service (CAMS, http://atmosphere.copernicus.eu) is a component of the European Earth Observation programme Copernicus.
 The CAMS service consists of two major forecast and analysis systems.
 First, the CAMS global near-real time (NRT) service provides daily analyses and forecasts of reactive trace gases, greenhouse gases and aerosol concentrations, and is based on the ECMWF Integrated Forecast System (called CAMS-global in this document).
-Secondly, seven regional models (9 models starting from 16 October 2019) in Europe perform air quality forecasts and analyses on a daily basis, nested within CAMS-global.
+Secondly, nine models in Europe, perform air quality forecasts and analyses on a daily basis, nested within CAMS-global.
 Based on these individual forecasts and analyses, an ensemble forecast of air quality over Europe is produced and disseminated by Météo-France (called ENSEMBLE or CAMS-regional below).
 The regional members use the global forecasting results as boundary conditions at the sides and top of the domain.